-This Privacy Notice Disclosure for California Residents (“Privacy Disclosure”) applies to personal information of California residents only to the extent the information is subject to the California Consumer Privacy Act of 2018 (CCPA).
-This Privacy Disclosure does not apply to personal information collected, used or disclosed pursuant to (i) the federal Gramm-Leach-Bliley Act and its implementing regulations or the California Financial Information Privacy Act; or (ii) certain medical and health information covered by HIPAA.
+This Privacy Notice Disclosure for California Residents ("Privacy Disclosure") applies to personal information of California residents only to the extent the information is subject to the California Consumer Privacy Act of 2018 (CCPA).
+This Privacy Disclosure has been adopted to comply with the California Consumer Privacy Act of 2018 (CCPA), as amended by the California Privacy Rights Act of 2020 (CPRA) and its implementing regulations (collectively, the "CCPA").
+It does not apply to personal information collected, used or disclosed pursuant to (i) the federal Gramm-Leach-Bliley Act and its implementing regulations or the California Financial Information Privacy Act; (ii) certain medical and health information covered by HIPAA; or (iii) any other personal information exempted by the CCPA.
 It also does not apply to employees, contractors, or job applicants.
-This Privacy Disclosure has been adopted to comply with the CCPA.
 Any terms defined in the CCPA have the same meaning when used in this Privacy Disclosure.

 Personal Information We Collect